Tim Cook has joined the CEOs of Microsoft, Amazon, HP, Google, and others in signing a letter from immigration reform group FWD.us.

 The Deferred Action for Childhood Arrivals (DACA) program, which allows nearly 800,000 Dreamers the basic opportunity to work and study without the threat of deportation, is in jeopardy.
 All DACA recipients grew up in America, registered with our government, submitted to extensive background checks, and are diligently giving back to our communities and paying income taxes.
 More than 97 percent are in school or in the workforce, 5 percent started their own business, 65 percent have purchased a vehicle, and 16 percent have purchased their first home.
 At least 72 percent of the top 25 Fortune 500 companies count DACA recipients among their employees.

-Unless we act now to preserve the DACA program, all 780,000 hardworking young people will lose their ability to work legally in this country, and every one of them will be at immediate risk of deportation.
+Unless we act now to preserve the DACA program, all 780,000 hardworking young people will lose their social security card replacement options and ability to work legally in this country, and every one of them will be at immediate risk of deportation.
 Our economy would lose $460.3 billion from the national GDP and $24.6 billion in Social Security and Medicare tax contributions.

 Dreamers are vital to the future of our companies and our economy.
 With them, we grow and create jobs.
 They are part of why we will continue to have a global competitive advantage.